William Healy (neurologist): Early life and education

 Healy likely received encouragement from William Salter, leader of the Chicago Ethical Cultural Society, Harvard alumnus, and brother-in-law of William James, to apply to Harvard.
-Healy failed the Latin portion of the Harvard required exams but was still awarded a degree and studied at Harvard Medical School for three years before returning to Chicago and completing his degree at University of Chicago’s Rush Medical School specializing in gynecology.
+Healy failed the Latin portion of the Harvard required exams twice but was still awarded a degree and studied at Harvard Medical School for three years before returning to Chicago and completing his degree at the University of Chicago's Rush Medical School specializing in gynecology.

 Career

 Healy began his career in 1901 as an instructor in gynecology at Northwestern Medical School.
-During his two year stint there, he also edited the journal Gynecology and Anatomy and Physiology and Pathology.
+During his two-year stint there, he also edited the journal Gynecology and Anatomy and Physiology and Pathology.
 During this time his interest began to shift toward neurology, and in 1903 he took up a post as instructor of Nervous and Mental Diseases at Chicago Polyclinic.
 He stayed at this post until 1916, while simultaneously running a private practice in general medicine.

-In 1906 and 1907, Healy studied in Vienna, Berlin, and London, and it was during this trip that he was exposed to Freud’s Interpretation of Dreams.
-Healy became very interested in Freud’s psychoanalysis while remaining skeptical of Freud’s focus on infantile sexuality.
+In 1906 and 1907, Healy studied in Vienna, Berlin, and London, and it was during this trip that he was exposed to Freud's Interpretation of Dreams.
+Healy became very interested in Freud's psychoanalysis while remaining skeptical of Freud's focus on infantile sexuality.
 He was a significant factor in bringing psychoanalysis to the United States, and published Structure and Meaning of Psychoanalysis in 1931.

 At a 1908 meeting at the Hull House, which Healy had been involved with since medical school, he organized a research program with juvenile delinquents in the juvenile court system.
 Healy traveled the country discussing his ideas, and in 1909 led the formation of the Chicago Juvenile Psychopathic Institute.
 This was the first child guidance clinic.

-In 1917, Healy left Chicago for Boston to head the Judge Baker Foundation, a similar institution for juvenile research.
+In 1917, Healy was invited to Boston by Judge Frederick Pickering Cabot and his associates, to head the Judge Baker Foundation, a similar institution for juvenile research.
+In 1924, Healy aided in founding the American Orthopsychiatric Association; he also served as the president from 1924 to 1926.
 Until he retired in 1947, Healy continued to conduct research at the Judge Baker Foundation, which became known as the Judge Baker Guidance Center.
 During this time period, he also taught periodically at Harvard, Boston College, and Yale.